-To that end, another key responsibility of any document specialist is to educate and train other employees on good documentation practices.
+Another critical responsibility of any document control specialist is to educate and train other employees on good documentation practices.

 For this purpose, they have to:

-The document specialist is, more or less, responsible for how the entire company uses the storage system.
+The document control specialists are more or less responsible for how the entire company uses the storage system.

 Looking After Administrative Tasks

-In addition to the above, a documentation specialist is also responsible for carrying out certain administrative tasks.
+In addition to the above, document control specialists are also responsible for carrying out specific administrative tasks.

-These additional responsibilities completely depend on the company one works for.
+These additional responsibilities depend entirely on the company one works for.

-However, without getting into specifics, some common day-to-day tasks include:
+However, without getting into specifics, some everyday day-to-day tasks include:

 - Scanning documents